SystemsApproach/private5g/arch.rst

    tranmission chapter is alreay a minimal primer, so this section will likely be pretty short.

-Before describing the two major subsystems of the mobile cellular network—the RAN and Mobile Core—we first call attention to the
-obvious: that the base stations that comprise the RAN communicate with UEs via electromagetic radio waves.
+Before describing the RAN and Mobile Core subsystems, we first call attention to the obvious: that the base stations that comprise the RAN communicate with UEs via electromagetic radio waves.
 This book is not about the physics of this over-the-air communication, and only skims the surface of the information theory that underlies it.
 But identifying the abstract properties of wireless communication is an essential foundation for understanding the rest of the 5G architecture.

-If you imagine the base stations as implementing a multi-layer protocol stack (which as we'll see in Chapter 4, they do), then radio transmission is the responsibility of the bottom-most layers of that stack, where (a) digital-to-analog conversion happens, and (b) analog radio waves are transmitted and received.
-Chapter 3 introduces radio transmission with enough detail to lay the necessary foundation, so we're able to understand all the layers that come above it.
+If you imagine the base stations as implementing a multi-layer protocol stack (which as we'll see in Chapter 4, they do), then radio transmission is the responsibility of the bottom-most layers of that stack, where (a) digital/analog conversion happens, and (b) analog radio waves are transmitted/received.
+Chapter 3 introduces radio transmission with enough specificity to lay the necessary foundation, so we're able to understand all the layers that come above it.

-Notably, the RAN is responsible for managing how the radio spectrum is shared among thousands of UEs connected to hundreds of base stations in a geographic region.
+For the purposes of this chapter, we only need to understand the following.
+First, the RAN is responsible for managing how the radio spectrum is shared among thousands of UEs connected to hundreds of base stations in a geographic region.
 The primary purpose of Chapter 3 is to establish an abstract interface by which the RAN can manage that spectrum without having to worry about the details of waveforms, modulation, or coding algorithms.
 All important topics, to be sure, but in the realm of information theory rather than system design that